 Hallux is a clinical-stage pharmaceutical company focused on developing a new subungual terbinafine dosage form that when administered topically direct to the nail bed is highly effective at curing DLSO.
 To date, the prescription agents FDA approved for this infection are either low cure rate topical products that must be applied daily to the nail plate surface for at least twelve months or oral medications that are taken once-daily for three months and are associated with systemic safety issues.

-Hallux is conducting clinical investigation of HSG, a product candidate the company believes may be highly effective and safe topical product for patients with chronic onychomycosis who have had to live with this disease for years.
+Hallux is conducting clinical investigation of HSG, a product candidate the company believes may be highly effective and safe topical product for patients with chronic onychomycosis who have had to live with this infection for years.

 THE PROBLEM WITH ONYCHOMYCOSIS

-Onychomycosis is primarily a fungal infection of the nail bed.
-It is commonly referred to as ‘toenail fungus’ because toenail infections constitute the majority of onychomycosis cases.
-The infection typically begins as a small white or yellow spot beneath the nail plate causing nail discoloration and thickening and splitting of the nail.
-Ultimately, the nail plate may detach from the nail bed causing further discoloration and dystrophia, a medical condition called onycholysis.
+Onychomycosis is a fungal infection of the nail bed.
+It is commonly referred to as ‘toenail fungus’ because toenail infections constitute the majority of cases.
+The infection typically begins as a small yellow or white spot observed on the nail plate that eventually grows in size to cover the majority of the nail plate surface.
+The diseased toenail detaches from the nail bed causing further discoloration and dystrophia, a medical condition called onycholysis.

 Yellow, Infected, and Ugly Toenails

 The primary symptoms of onychomycosis (toenail fungus) are a toenail that turns yellow, thickens, cracks, and may separate from the nail bed

 It is estimated that 35 million Americans suffer from onychomycosis.
 The fungus, which enters the nail bed from the distal or lateral end, can be contracted from exposure to a range of environments such as gym floors or swimming pools, which make it easy for the fungus to get under the nail and into the nail bed.
 Socks and shoes create a dark, warm, and moist environment for the fungus to grow.